- Door card readers are a type of access control system that uses credentials in the form of key cards to grant entry.

 - Wireless.
 Wireless card readers are beneficial when buildings need rewiring to fit a new access control system.
 Additionally, they use their own power supply — a special battery.
 So, they keep working if there’s a power outage.

 - Keypad.
-Keypad door readers are dual systems that accept PIN codes and key cards.
-These offer the ability to go totally keyless or to use a card in case of a forgotten PIN.
+Keypad door readers are dual systems that accept PIN codes and, in some cases, a key card.
+These offer the ability to go totally keyless or to use a card in case of a forgotten PIN code.

 - Proximity card reader.
 Proximity card readers are some of the most common readers you’ll see.
 They’re the ones that read credentials once the card is within the detection range of the card reader, which allows entry.